abcum/ember-app/tests/dummy/app/templates/docs/styling.md

 # Styling

+Define the necessary variables in your app stylesheet.

+{{docs-snippet name='docs-demo-styling.scss' language='css'}}

+## Mixins

-Import the library into your app stylesheet.
+To use the SASS mixins and helper functions, import the library into your app stylesheet.

 {{docs-snippet name='docs-demo-install.scss'}}